Scintillating V8 engine; beautiful to behold; sticks like glue in corners; classy interior; technology aplenty

 No manual transmission; top-shelf MMI system with Audi connect costs extra

 With regard to the back seat, we've said it before of the A5 and S5, and we'll say it again: Only pint-sized humans will be happy back there for more than a few minutes.
-Trunk space, though, is respectable, measuring 12.4 cu ft in the coupe and about 10 cu ft in the Cabriolet.
+Trunk space, though, is respectable, measuring 12.4 cu ft. in the coupe and about 10 cu ft. in the Cabriolet.
+The rear seatbacks also fold flat in both models to expand cargo capacity.

 |Basic||4 Years/50,000 Miles|